 Want to know what God says about happiness in Scripture?
-Use these 10 Bible verses on joy to give you a more happy and joyful heart in every season of life.
+Use these 10 Bible verses on joy to give you a more joyful heart in every season of life.

 Christians and non-Christians alike are always searching for ways to bring more happiness and joy into their lives, and for good reason!

 - lower your risk of heart attack

 - cause you to want to serve others more

 It’s not just something that just “happens” to us, though.

 If we just go with the flow and follow our human emotions through life, chances are, it will drown us in worry and anxiety.

 Live in such a way that you capture joy.

 Seek it daily.
 Be grateful for it when it comes easily.
 Fight for it when it doesn’t.